ezakhar/help/en/training-plans/training-plans-for-coaches.md

 1. **earn extra**
 2. **attract new clients**

-Target audience of a training plan and remote work with a coach partly intersect but still they are focused on different groups of clients: the ones who are ready/can pay for a coach and the ones who cannot/don't want to.
+The target audience of a training plan and remote work with a coach partly intersect but still, they are focused on different groups of clients: the ones who are ready/can pay for a coach and the ones who cannot/don't want to.

 There are more athletes who use training plans than those who work with a coach online.
 The majority of such athletes are preparing for their first races in running or triathlon.
-It is a great opportunity for a coach to to earn extra and offer his services.
+It is a great opportunity for a coach to earn extra and offer his services.

 By adding consultation or offline activities to your training plan, you receive a chance to get acquainted with your future clients and show your competences as a coach and motivator.

 ## It is convenient for athletes

-Staminity is a proffesional platform designed for supporting the training process.
+Staminity is a professional platform designed for supporting the training process.
 That's why unlike a plan presented on a paper, in a spreadsheet or in a file, it is much more convenient for athletes to train according to the plan in Staminity:

 * **Training calendar is always at your disposal **and you can access it both via PC and via iOS and Android mobile apps.
-If needed, Staminity calendar can be integrated with Google calendar, Outlook and other calendar apps.
+If needed, Staminity calendar can be integrated with Google calendar, Outlook, and other calendar apps.

 * Completed activities are **automatically downloaded and compared with a plan**;

-* The system evaluates correctness of the activity's performance;
+* The system evaluates the correctness of the activity's performance;

 * There is detailed information available on every completed activity as well as reports on the whole training process;

-* In order to work according to the plan athletes don't need to enable a paid tariff, they can use Staminity app on PC and smartphones for free.
+* In order to work according to the plan, athletes don't need to enable a paid tariff, they can use Staminity app on PC and smartphones for free.
 The paid Premium tariff provides additional possibilities for analyzing activities.

 ![Athlete&apos;s calendar](https://lh6.googleusercontent.com/TEQ-FWDz6mhZm4o7MLHPRSjLPf9trojZbAQuQ6V2EBI1yx8dkwdWoOKC2H7_uDCQz6jTi_dmbLo-4ZoBdlESQq2MBsw_BNsC9CYJo4pLtmE7ESuE0W9e1lUVrIAqQX3_eR0UEguN)Training calendar